local-projects/ofxOpenVRTracker/README.md

 In order for this addon to work, there must be on your computer a running instance of SteamVR.

+SteamVR requires that a user perform room-setup.
+Download the files [here](https://www.reddit.com/r/Vive/comments/4d3c6h/i_made_some_small_batch_files_for_switching/) and place them in the correct location within the Steam directory.

 In order to run the Vive without a headset, two settings files must be changed before SteamVR runs.
+The first file

+also change render info of the null driver to 0, 0, 0, 0 for x, y, w, h

 These two files are provided here in their corollary file structure in *steamvr_settings*.
 Replace the respective files in your computer with those provided here:

 `C:/Program Files (x86)/Steam/steamapps/common/SteamVR/resources/settings/default.vrsettings`